pnp/sp-dev-fx-aces/samples/PrimaryTextCard-my-calendar-plan/README.md

 ## NOTE

 This sample leverages MarkDown for the cardview.
-Markdown is currently not supported in the cardview for browser, desktop, or mobile.
+Markdown is currently not supported in the cardview for browser, desktop, or mobile and as such does not work on those platforms.
 The sample does provide a good sample of how to make connections to the Graph and retrieve data.

 ![my-calendar-plan](assets/my-calendar-plan-01.png)
 ![my-calendar-plan](assets/my-calendar-plan-02.png)